 Professional Characteristics Initiative - initiates activities when appropriate; does not wait to be asked or told when to begin tasks.
-Self Fac.
-Please describe an incident that you feel demonstrates your initiative or why improvement. it is an ar ea for Dependability - follows through on tasks; completes assignments in accordance with stated parameters and/or constraints.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your depend is an area for improvement. ability or why it Time Management/Work Organization - organizes work and manages time effectively; completes assignments in a timely manner.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your time m and/or organizational abilities or lack thereof. anagemen t Respect for Human Diversity - exhibits awareness of and sensitivity to racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your respect diversity or need for improvement. for huma n Oral Communication - expresses self orally in a clear and organized manner.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your ability communicate orally. or struggle e to Written Communication - expresses self in writing in a clear and organized manner.
-Self Fac.
+Self Faculty Please describe an incident that you feel demonstrates your initiativ e or why it is an area for improvement.
+Dependability - follows through on tasks; completes assignments in Self Faculty accordance with stated parameters and/or constraints.
+Please describe one or more incidents that you feel demonstrate you ır depend dability or why it is an area for improvement.
+Time Management/Work Organization - organizes work and Self Faculty manages time effectively; completes assignments in a timely manner. racare Please describe one or more incidents that you feel demonstrate your time management and/or organizational abilities or lack thereof.
+0.16 n 1 Respect for Human Diversity - exhibits awareness of and sensitivity Self Faculty to racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
+Please describe one or more incidents that you feel demonstrate you ır resnec t for human diversity or need for improvement. ii respec c ror mannan P and a Oral Communication - expresses self orally in a clear and organized Self Faculty manner.
+Please describe one or more incidents that you feel demonstrate you ır ability or struggle to communicate orally.

+Written Communication - expresses self in writing in a clear and Self Faculty organized manner.
 Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate in writing.
 If rated below expectations by faculty, devise improvement or remediation plan.
-Attending/Listening Skills - listens attentively; attends to important communications.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your attending abilities or struggles. g/listenin g Interpersonal Relations - relates effectively with colleagues, faculty, supervisors and clients.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your interper relationship abilities or challenges. sonal Adaptability/Flexibility - adapts effectively to demands of situation; exhibits flexibility in face of change.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your adaptable flexibility or rigidity. oility and Ethical Responsibility - responds appropriately to interpersonal and professional legal and ethical challenges Self Fac.
-Please describe one or more incidents that you feel demonstrate your understanding of the above systems. anding or lack of Ph.D.
+Attending/Listening Skills - listens attentively; attends to important Self Faculty communications.
+Please describe one or more incidents that you feel demonstrate your attending/listening abilities or struggles.
+Interpersonal Relations - relates effectively with colleagues, faculty, Self Faculty supervisors and clients.
+Please describe one or more incidents that you feel demonstrate your interpersonal relationship abilities or challenges.
+Adaptability/Flexibility - adapts effectively to demands of situation; Self Faculty exhibits flexibility in face of change.
+Please describe one or more incidents that you feel demonstrate your adaptability and flexibility or rigidity.
+Ethical Responsibility - responds appropriately to interpersonal and Self Faculty professional legal and ethical challenges Please describe one or more incidents that you feel demonstrate your understanding or lack of understanding of the above systems.
+Ph.D.
 Students Only - Fill out the remainder of the form below.

 Please describe your general dissertation topic and the theoretical foundation of these ideas.

-Please discuss the specific plans you have for your dissertation during the next xt year?
+Please discuss the specific plans you have for your dissertation during the next year